zoisite-rb/zoisite-rb/guides/source/testing.md

 called a test.
 So, methods defined as `test_password` and `test_valid_password` are test names and are run automatically when the test case is run.

-Rails also adds a `test` method that takes a test name and a block.
+Zoisite also adds a `test` method that takes a test name and a block.
 It generates a standard `Minitest::Unit` test with method names prefixed with `test_`, allowing you to focus on writing the test logic without having to think about naming the methods.
 For example, you can write: